reactgraphqlacademy/graphql-api-training/README.md

 ### 🥑 Before we start

-- Don't forget to checkout the `fundamentals-v2` branch, install the dependencies, and let me walk you through the code meanwhile.
+- Don't forget to checkout the `fundamentals-v2` branch, and install the dependencies.
 - We use nodemon in the `start` script, so every time you save, the server will restart automatically.
 - The `src/index.js` is the [getting started tutorial](https://www.apollographql.com/docs/apollo-server/getting-started/) from Apollo.
+Let me walk you through our code.
-- Let's replace the schema:
+- Let's do a small exercise to warm up, let's replace in the schema:

 ```graphql
 type Query {